 Most post-secondary international students are allowed to work on and off-campus.
-This privilege given to some international students was limited to a maximum of 20 work hours per week while class is in session but still allowing full-time work during scheduled breaks in the school calendar.
+This privilege given to some international students is limited to a maximum of 20 work hours per week while class is in session, although full-time work could be permitted during scheduled academic breaks.

 - Must hold a valid study permit authorizing work on and off-campus.

-- Must be a student registered in a post-secondary program that lasts 6 months or more and leads to a degree or certificate;
+- Must be a student enrolled at a designated learning institution for a post-secondary program that lasts 6 months or more and leads to a degree or certificate;

 - Must be studying full-time;